zonemaster/zonemaster/docs/internal-documentation/maintenance/IssueLabels.md

 ## Label categories

 The table below defines the labels to be used when classifying issues and pull requests.
-There are four categories of labels defined:
+Each label is assigned to one of these categories:

 * Area
 * Priority
 * Status
 * Type
+* Versioning

 # Usage